 What alternatives are there?

-- Save As You Earn: whilst typically operated by larger companies, SAYE gives employees the opportunity to save an amount of money each month over the option period (either 3 or 5 years).
+- Save As You Earn: whilst typically operated by larger companies, SAYE gives employees the opportunity to save an amount of money each month over the option period of either three or five years.
 At the end of the savings period the employee can use their savings to buy shares at a price equal to the market value of the shares at the start of the savings period, plus up to a 20% discount.
 The option gains is subject to capital gains tax, not income tax.

 - Share Incentive Plan: under a SIP, employees can buy shares in the company out of pre-tax salary.
 Limits apply, but provided that the shares are held for five years, on sale, they can be sold completely tax free.
 The company can also award free shares and any dividends earned can also be paid out in additional shares.